 14. Partial Invalidity.
 If at any time any provision of this Confirmation and Amendment is or becomes illegal, invalid or unenforceable in any respect under the law of any jurisdiction, neither the legality, validity or enforceability of the remaining provisions hereof nor the legality, validity or enforceability of such provision under the law of any other jurisdiction shall in any way be affected or impaired thereby.

-15. Governing Law and Jurisdiction.
-Notwithstanding any contrary or inconsistent provision of the Supply Agreement, this Confirmation and Amendment shall be governed by and construed in accordance with the laws of the State of California without reference to conflicts of law rules (except to the extent otherwise provided in the UCC).
-Any legal action or proceeding with respect to, or in any way arising out of, this Confirmation and Amendment or the Supply Agreement as they relate to this Transaction, Advance Payments or Excluded Purchases shall be brought in the courts of the State of California or of the United States of America for the Northern District of California.
-Each Party hereto hereby accepts for itself and in respect of its property, generally and unconditionally, the jurisdiction of the aforesaid courts.
+15. Governing Law, Jurisdiction and Venue.
+The provisions of the Supply Agreement apply.

 16. Conflicts.
 In the event of any irreconcilable conflict between the provisions in this Confirmation and Amendment and those of the Supply Agreement, the terms of this Confirmation and Amendment shall prevail.